Cheam: Sport and recreation

+Cheam Rovers F.C. is a local football club.

+Cheam Cricket Club play at Peaches Close.

+Cheam Hockey Club is a field hockey club that competes in the London Hockey League.

+Cheam in popular culture

 In the comedy show Hancock's Half Hour, Tony Hancock lived in the fictional road Railway Cuttings, in East Cheam.
-Though not in existence today, the census of 1841 includes the place-names East Cheam, North Cheam, Garden Green and Cheam Common, which indicates that East Cheam did exist officially in name and was not fictional.
+Though not in existence today, East Cheam did exist officially in name and was not fictional.
+The census of 1841 includes the place-names East Cheam, North Cheam, Garden Green and Cheam Common.

 Cheam is referred to in a rhyme dating back to the 18th century, and revised in the Victorian era to: